MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

 The code changes the background color of the webpage to red, adds a new line of text at the bottom of the webpage, and logs a message to the **Console** tool.

 When you run a snippet on a webpage, the snippet's source code is added to the current webpage.
-For more information about changing the existing code of a webpage, instead of adding new code, see [Override webpage resources with local copies (Overrides tab)](./overrides.md).
+For more information about changing the existing code of a webpage instead of adding new code, see [Override webpage resources with local copies (Overrides tab)](./overrides.md).

 **Note:** The security settings of most webpages block from loading other scripts in snippets.
 For this reason, you must include all your code in one file.